-The earnings forecast is based on the assumption that there will not be any unexpected macroeconomic downturn or significant deterioration in consumer confidence in the forecast period.
+This earnings forecast is based on the assumption that there will not be any unexpected macroeconomic downturn or any significant deterioration in consumer confidence in the forecast period.

 The earnings performance of the Group will be determined by the development in earnings in the DIY store segment.
-We expect operating earnings (EBIT) at the HORNBACH-Baumarkt-AG Group to grow disproportionately compared with sales in the 2014/2015 financial year.
+We expect operating earnings (EBIT) at the HORNBACH-Baumarkt-AG Group to show disproportionate growth compared with sales in the 2014/2015 financial year.